If you are going to apply for this program, you will be asked if you have read this page before you can apply.

 This project is supported by a grant awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the SMART Office, and the Office for Victims of Crime.
 Points of view or opinions in this document are those of the author and do not represent the official position or policies of the United States Department of Justice.

-Questions and Answers.
-Last update: 10/6/2010
+Frequently Asked Questions Last update: 12/8/2016

 Apply Now for the John R. Justice Student Loan Repayment Program.